 The thought of parting with my kids’ art makes me downright emotional.
 I can’t do it; it’s just too painful.
 I’m stuck and I’ve convinced myself, in classic procrastinator fashion, that if I avoid it I’ll be able to put it off until it’s no longer an issue.
 Unfortunately, this strategy isn’t really working.
 Plus, my kids are still young enough to create at least a few more years worth of artwork that needs to go into this space.
 It’s just a matter of time before this cabinet becomes totally unusable.
 I need to take care of this problem stat.

-Related Post: How to Organize Kids’ Art Supplies
+Related Post: How to Store Kids’ School Papers

 Take Organizing Advice with a Grain of Salt

-When my organizing muscles are weak I go to Youtube and watch some organizing videos for motivation.
+When I want to be inspired and motivated to organize I go to Youtube.
 If you’ve watched any of these videos you’ll notice that the minimalist trend has taken over in the organizing community.
 Minimalism seems to be the answer to every clutter problem in your home.

 In my case, the minimalist organizing guru would probably advise taking a picture of my kids’ stuff so that I can still keep it in some form and then get rid of the original.
 It makes sense; you can keep a copy of the things you love but they take up much less space.
 I’m a fairly logical person so I was confused when I found this idea totally horrifying.